 Comments can only be viewed by members of the web experience and the mobile app.
 This means that if you have, for example, an article set to both Shareable ON and Commentable ON, when the post is shared with an external network the users that open the shareable link will not see any comments associated with the post.

 If the commentable toggle is switched to OFF at any time, app users are no longer able to access the comments that have already been posted and can not create new comments.
 All comments that were already posted can still be viewed in Studio.
 Turning commentable back to ON again will restore the comments that were already made.

-Anyone with access to the Publish section (Channel Contributors, Publishers, Program Managers, and Administrators) can view comments.
+Anyone with access to the Publish section (Topic Managers, Publishers, Program Managers, and Administrators) can view comments.
 Click the comment icon in the content card in Studio to view the comments on that post.
 Every comment will have author attribution: first name, last name, and avatar (if available) are displayed on the comment.
 You can delete comments whether they are flagged or not.